cartesi/docs/cartesi-rollups/build-dapps/guidelines.md

 When you need to regularly check for status updates, it is recommended to utilize the [GraphQL API](../api/graphql/basics.md) and poll it at intervals of around 500ms.

 For example, the [Echo DApp Front-end](https://github.com/cartesi/rollups-examples/tree/main/frontend-echo) web application provides a practical example of how to implement a GraphQL API polling mechanism to check for new notices and keep the front-end updated.
-Also, Web modules such as the [Apollo Client](https://www.apollographql.com/apollo-client) enable developers to easily configure a polling GraphQL query.
+Also, Web modules such as the [Apollo Client](https://www.apollographql.com/apollo-client) enable you to easily configure a polling GraphQL query.

 :::note
 At the moment of writing this documentation, using GraphQL is the most efficient way to query for DApp state updates.